HodorNV/ALOps/Documentation/pricing.md

 There is no trial period.
 To test, you can set up public builds as much as you want, and when happy, apply them on private repositories.

 ## Questions or feedback?
-For any questions of feedback, please contact us by email [here](mailto:admin@hodor.be)
+For any questions or feedback, please contact us by email [here](mailto:pricing@hodor.be)

 [Back To Main Page](../README.md)